 Searching for a new home church can be a wonderful learning process.
 And if you have the right attitude, it can also be a joyous experience.
 Thankfully there are web sites that will assist you in locating a local church that ‘might’ be like-minded.
-Though I appreciate some (but not all) of The Gospel Coalitions conferences that I’ve watched online.
-I cannot trust nor recommend their web based church locator.
+Though I once appreciated some of The Gospel Coalitions videos that I’ve watched online, they seem to be compromising more and more.
+Therefore I cannot trust nor recommend their web based church locator.
 That is how I found the following local church.

 Recently we visited Emmaus ‘church’ here in Redlands.
 My number one prayer was “Lord let us see and hear what Your will is for us to see and hear.
 Let my criticisms (if any) be from Your discerning Spirit, and not from me.”